PortsMaster/PortMaster-New/ports/monolith/README.md

 This has been tested with the Monolith.exe full version (Jan 13, 2019) from itch.io.
 It supports an older Steam version, retrievable via download_depot/DepotDownloader.

-ROCKNIX users: you may need to realign the reticle with the mouse cursor -- move the mouse cursor to the top left corner to do this.
+**ROCKNIX Users:** Use the Steam version.
+You may need to realign the reticle with the mouse cursor -- move the mouse cursor to the top left corner to do this.

 # Controls